Z-MS/z-ms.github.io/src/pages/blog/my-first-code.md

 Seeing this again brought back some nice memories, but it also made me cringe.
 How did I not give spaces between equal (=) signs 😬?

-Anyway, the program works, but there were/are a few things wrong with it.
-It's okay if you didn't notice, so let's walk through the code.
+Anyway, the program works, but I made a few mistakes:

-First, I stored the variables `a`, `b`, and `c` in an array.
-I can't remember why I did that.
-But the next line is worse.
-For some reason, I put `if(a=myArray[0])` as a condition for the calculation to execute.
-There's two things wrong with this:
-1. **There's no need for an always true condition.** I wanted the code to execute if `a` is the first element of `myArray` (it always is).
-I thought I needed a condition for the rest of the code to run.
+1. **There's no need for an always `true` condition:** I thought I needed a condition for the rest of the code to run, so I stored the variables `a`, `b`, and `c` in an array.
+I then check if `a` is the first element of `myArray` (it always is).
+I later realised that there was no need for this as I worked on later versions of the equation solver.

-2. **That's not how to check for equality in JavaScript.** I was still new to programming, so I wrote `=` instead of `==`.
+2. **That's not how to check for equality in JavaScript:** I was still new to programming, so I wrote `=` instead of `==`.
 This code works, but not in the way I understood it.
-It first re-assigns `myArray[0]` to `a`, and *then* checks if that value is truthy (not false, NaN, undefined, null, e. t. c).
+It first re-assigns `myArray[0]` to `a`, and *then* checks if that value is [truthy](https://developer.mozilla.org/en-US/docs/Glossary/Truthy) (not `false`, `NaN`, `undefined`, `null`, e. t. c).
 Since the `prompt()` function always returns a string, and strings are truthy, the condition will always evaluate to `true`.

-In short, the program is partly wrong (logically), but it's syntactically correct.
-This code shows that I didn't fully understand how some programming constructs worked.
-It also showed that JavaScript allows you to get away with a lot.
-The way JavaScript deals with evaluating boolean expressions helped a lot.
+In short, I made some logical mistakes when writing the program, but it works because the syntax is correct.
+JavaScript allows you to get away with a lot, which makes it easy for you to introduce bugs.
+With great power comes great responsibility.

-The equation solver also had a limitation, It can't handle equations that have complex roots.
+The equation solver has one important limitation; It can't handle equations that have complex roots.
+So if you're studying university-level algebra, I suggest you use something else.

 I upgraded the equation solver a few times.
 Here's the latest version:
 ![Latest version of Equation Solver styled with Vanilla CSS](../../assets/my-first-code/newer.png)